buildkite-plugins/gopath-checkout-buildkite-plugin/README.md

 The import path to use when the project is checked out.
 For example, if you develop in `$GOPATH/src/github.com/my-org/my-project` then the `import` option should be `github.com/my-org/my-project`.

+## Roadmap

+* Handle `fatal: destination path '.' already exists and is not an empty directory` if the same pipeline is run without the `golang` plugin

 ## License

 MIT (see [LICENSE](LICENSE))